sravani17cs/CS-320-Group-Project/README.md

               Sravani Ravula

-Current status of the project:   Design Stage : Just submited the the desiging part of the project which includes
+Current status of the project:   Completed implemtentation.
-                                                                1. Activity Diagrams
-                                                                2. Structural Modeling
-                                                                3. Behavior Modeling